 In Message filters, you can specify parameters of outgoing messages that require attachment protection.
 Thus, you can indicate key words in the message subject or attachment filename and make a list of recipients who are most likely to receive confidential data from you.
 However, if you are creating one universal rule for all outgoing messages, we would advise you against limiting the scope of its action.

-Under Archiving, remember to check “Archive attachments when forwarding a message” – if the message you forwarded results in a data leakage, you will be the one responsible, not the initial sender.
+Under Archiving, enable the “Archive message attachments” feature.
+Don’t forget to also check “Archive attachments when forwarding a message” – if the message you forwarded results in data leakage, you will be the one responsible, not the initial sender.
 This tab is also where you can set up password protection for your attachments.
 Never send the password to your recipient in the same message!
 It is best if you use an alternative method of communication to give them the password.
 Lastly, uncheck “Do not archive files with…” because we are setting up archiving for data protection, not storage optimization.
 Any file, no matter the size or the format, can contain personal data.

 Importantly, click on “Sending options…” and make sure there are no exceptions there.
 For the Processor to compress and protect all attachments, all boxes must be unchecked.